morphic-bio/metadata-schema/human_readable_schemas/library_preparation.md

 | **Type**     | `integer` |
 | **Required** | No        |

-**Description:** Average fragment size for the transcripts in the library preparation.
+**Description:** Average fragment size for the transcripts in the library preparation, in base pairs.

 **Examples:**